f-viktor/Panasonic-AC-CLI/README.md

 go build .
 ```

+Otherwise, just get the binary from the releases page.

 ## Usage

-List all associated devices with your account
+List all devices associated with your account
 ```
 ./pamac -list
 ```